 What we discovered in the years after was that Jerusalem artichokes — we never took to the commercial name “sunchoke” though we can understand its marketing value — were indeed easy to grow and produced bountiful harvests, even there in the cool and moist Pacific Northwest.
 And because we always harvested so many, we tried them all kinds of ways: steamed and mashed with butter and nutmeg, in a creamy soup, raw in dressed salads and slaws, sliced and stir-fried Asian style like water chestnuts.
 They were great as long as, like most things, you didn’t eat them every day.

 Jerusalem artichokes make a great addition to your kitchen garden as long as you don’t let them get out of hand.
 Any tubers left in the ground after harvest — and we found that it was impossible to get them all — would result in 20 more tubers come the next harvest.
 In other words, it’s best to keep them contained.
-This might mean growing them in a raised bed that will inhibit their spreading into the rest of the garden, or setting them off by themselves and carefully turning up the soil in the margins and removing any encroaching tuber you might find.
+This might mean planting them in a raised bed that will inhibit their spreading into the rest of the garden, or setting them off by themselves and carefully turning up the soil in the margins and removing any encroaching tuber you might find.
 You might also consider growing them in a bucket, a technique that has more benefits than just keeping them contained (we’ll go into that later).

 Native to North America, Jerusalem artichokes take well to a variety of climates and soil types.
 They do best in the northern third of the country where they are able to overwinter in the ground with the help of a good mulching.
 A few types are commercially available but we recommend searching out — through your community garden club or just over the backyard fence — someone who grows them locally and asking for a few tubers.
 Most anyone who grows them will have plenty of tubers to pass around come fall.
 You can stick them in the ground then and heavily mulch or, best, plant them in early spring a few weeks ahead of last frost.
 The earlier you plant them the larger your tubers and your harvest will be.